brian-conor-sanford/DEC20Threathunt/README.md

 ### Flag 5 – Execution: Malware Download Command

 **Use Case:**
-Identifies the exact command used to retrieve malicious payloads from attacker-controlled infrastructure.
+Identify the exact command used to retrieve malicious payloads from attacker infrastructure.

 DeviceNetworkEvents
 | where DeviceName contains "azuki-adminpc"